lucyrush/adapt-easy/README.md

 ## Credits

 - All of the information I needed to complete the project was made available through the Code Institute LMS
+- Thank you to [Claire Lally](https://github.com/ClaireLally8) for the help having a look over the final product with me!